tunjan/tunjan.github.io/src/mental.md

 Do not stop using X to avoid compulsions, use it as you would like to use it.

-You do not have to answer every preocupation the brain throws at you.
+You do not have to answer every preoccupation the brain throws at you.

-If you are present while doing things, the necessity to check dissapears.
+If you are present while doing things, the necessity to check disappears.

 Your brain might throw thoughts or judgements to you, recognize that and act as you value.
 Your thoughts are not you, you cannot control them.